The poster of the 'Green and Grey - Photographs from the West of Ireland' -exhibition by photographer Janne Hernes.

 Landscape of Green and Grey explores the West of Ireland, the coastal landscape and its people.
 The photos of the series were taken in the Counties of Galway, Mayo, Sligo, Donegal and Clare between 2022 and 2024.
 The series consists of black-and-white fine art photography prints, printed by the artist.
 The project is ongoing.

-The landscape of Ireland’s west coast is cultural landscape, thoroughly transformed by human activity.
+The landscape of Ireland’s west coast is a cultural landscape, thoroughly transformed by human activity.
 Roads, ditches and power lines pierce through the bare and windswept environment.
 Forests and bog lands are cleared and drained to make way for farmland, buildings and turf cutting.

 The landscape has nevertheless retained its wild character.
 North-Atlantic weather fronts and winter storms consume the concrete of the breakwaters and piers.
 Briars and creeping vines, emboldened by the humidity, conquer derelict houses and labyrinths of dry stone walls.
 The wind and rain leave their mark on the coastal landscape and its people.
 Forces of nature dominate.

-However, the landscape contains also emotion.
+However, the landscape also contains emotion.
 Landscape of Green and Grey documents, not just the apparent human traces in the landscape, but also and foremost what is essentially invisible: the sense of purpose, belonging and emotions that the landscape confers to its inhabitants.

 Landscape of Green and Grey was exhibited in the Gallery Laterna Magica in Helsinki, in September 2024.
 Finnfoto (The Central Association of Finnish Photographic Organisations) kindly supported the exhibition.